-It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip top shape.
-Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping seniors find rides all depends on a steady flow of funding.
+It takes a lot of money to keep the transportation infrastructure of the Miami Valley in tip-top shape.
+Funding for new interchanges, fixing bridges, re-surfacing roads, paving bike paths, building sidewalks, and helping older adults find rides all depends on a steady flow of funding.

 2021 STP, CRRSAA, AND TA APPROVED PROJECT FUNDING

 On March 3, 2022, the MVRPC Board approved over $32.4 million for 51 STP, CRRSAA, and TA projects.
 Please see the detailed project award lists below.